stantaov/bigdata-azure/week2/class/README.md

 ## Prerequisite

-### Load to PostgreSQL server and create database pagila
+### Log into PostgreSQL server and create a database pagila
 ### Use Cloud Shell to connect
 CREATE DATABASE pagila;